How to hard reset an iPhone

 Having trouble trying to reset your iPhone?

 If you have tried this process and have been unable to fix your issue, we offer iPhone help.
 We provide a free diagnosis in order to find out what the cause is and what kind of repair you may require.
+We can also help if your iPhone restarts continually or on its own and fix that issue as well.

 Get in touch with us today and book your diagnostic test or contact us on live chat.